galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_FilterPlotandExplore_SeuratTools/tutorial.md

 ## You have options:
 You can access the data for this tutorial in multiple ways:
 ### 1. **EBI Data Retrieval**
-You may retrieve that files necessary to construct a Seurat Object in this way.Doing to will alleviate the necessity to convert AnnData (Python) objects into Seurat (R) objects:
+You may retrieve that files necessary to construct a Seurat Object in this way.
+Doing to will alleviate the necessity to convert AnnData (Python) objects into Seurat (R) objects:

 > <hands-on-title>GetData</hands-on-title>
 >